Vidxyz/PresidentAI/README.md

         - `3_any, 4_Club, 4_Spade` - since `4_Spade` > `3_Spade` assuming face-value of 4
         -  Two 2s - `2_diamond, 2_spade` for example
         - A single Joker
+- If at any point, you do not have a valid move to play, or do not wish to play a move (for strategy reasons), you can choose to pass
+    - Passing a round means you won't get to play until that round ends
+    - Rounds end when a **burn** happens, or all-but-one player passes
 - The game continues on until there is only one person remaining
     - This person then becomes **Bum**
 - The person to lose all their cards first becomes **President**